PowerCommands/PowerCommands2022/Docs/Design_command.md

 # Design your command

 Think of your command as an one line command with some parameters in a cmd prompt environment, it should do a small amount of isolated task in a specific context, for example lets say you want to convert yaml file to json or xml.
-A good name could be **ConvertCommand**, as parameters you have a path to the input file, and a O for the format and a value to that option.
+A good name could be **ConvertCommand**, as parameters you have a path to the input file, and an option flag for the format and a value to that option.
 That is a pretty good design for one Command.

  The usage of this command will look like this if I want to convert my yaml fil to json.